basecamp/policies/taxes/index.md

 # Taxes!

 We are required to collect and remit sales tax in a number of US states and localities.
 Not all states tax the sale of software as a service (SaaS), but it’s becoming increasingly common.
 If your state or city is on the list below, you’ll see a line item on your monthly invoice for sales tax.
-The rate being collected on your invoice is determined by your billing address.
+The rate being collected on your invoice is determined by your billing address and, in certain jurisdictions, whether you are using our products for business/commercial or personal purposes.
 As regulations change, we will update this list.

 ## Jurisdictions we collect and remit taxes for
 You’ll see sales tax on your invoice if you live in: